justinbacle/mtg-org/readme.md

 - linux/mac (with a venv already set)
     - >venv/bin/python -m pip install -r requirements.txt

+(you may have to add "py -m pip install -e ." because of the weird way python modules work, haven't figured that out yet)

 then run the main program

 - windows